 November 24, 2001 (link)

 Northern Maryland is very, very dark.
 Profoundly so, at least along Route 301 -- there were long stretches where there were only one or two houselights visible for miles around.
 It was really quite something, and reminded me of the massive power outage that happened at my college in 1998, after a tornado struck right before graduation.
 That was the first time in ages that I'd been in total darkness at night, with no easy source of light.
 On Thursday I was reminded again that the advent of artificial light has permanently changed our lives in ways of which we are not always aware.
-Yet I found myself (and this is going to sound insufferably pretentious and gothic, but I'm definitely not the latter and am not really worried about the former) almost longing for the darkness, somehow, as though I sensed in them something that had been lost, something fragile and wordless.
 Those dark fields, with the starless night above (it was overcast and the moon was down, I believe) -- there was indeed something about them.
 I grew up and have generally lived around hills and mountains; I don't know that I've ever been in a really open space at night, certainly not without artificial light.

 Walking through the city this afternoon, I found myself thinking about covering some of the song-poems I've talked about -- particularly "What I Am, You Know" -- but I couldn't imagine really doing them verbatim.
 But then I remembered Will Oldham's rewriting of "Big Balls", which I'd seen before but still haven't heard.
 I don't know what I think of the actual changes, but the idea in principle...somehow it struck me as oddly liberating, to think that you really can do that (completely changing the lyrics to a song).
 Perhaps the word I'm getting at is "precedent".
 Will Oldham changed the words, I'm told Mark Kozelek changed the music (and maybe he changed the words, too -- I haven't heard that one either), and on hearing of these things my reaction is one of interest, perhaps because they haven't been presented to me in the context of deconstructionist hugger-mugger.
 The idea strikes me as having to do more with a "living song", as Absintheur would put it, than with a text rendered meaningless through infinite plasticity.
 So sometime maybe I'll take a machete to some of those songs, and see what comes of it.